 Charter would not apply to entitle them to fundamental justice in the adjudication of their status.Note 31

-To be determined a Convention refugee, a claimant must establish that he or she meets all the elements of the definition.
+To be determined a Convention refugee, a claimant must establish that they meet all the elements of the definition.
 Some aspects of the definition have not received judicial interpretation.
 Where several interpretations are possible, in choosing the most appropriate one, the Refugee Protection Division should take into account section 3(2) of the

 Immigration and Refugee Protection Act, which lists the objectives of the Act with respect to refugees and section 3(3) which sets out how the Act is to be construed and applied.

-The claimant does not have to establish personal targeting or persecution or that he or she was persecuted in the past or will be persecuted in the future.Note 32
+The claimant does not have to establish personal targeting or persecution or that they were persecuted in the past or will be persecuted in the future.Note 33

-The applicable test in refugee claims is a "reasonable" or "serious possibility" that the claimant would be persecuted if he or she returned to the country of origin.Note 33
+The applicable test in refugee claims is a "reasonable" or "serious possibility" that the claimant would be persecuted if they returned to the country of origin.Note 34